COMP 290-01 Syllabus

 Textbook

-Reading materials for COMP 290 will be provided via links on the course schedule or via Moodle.
+All of the materials for COMP 290 are open educational resources and will be provided via links on the course schedule.

 Learning Goals